jvjvalerio/Challenge-1/README.md

 💬 Meet other builders working on this challenge and get help in the Challenge 1 telegram!

 Go on over to tasteless-tramp.surge.sh to interact with this Smart Contract on the Goerli Test network.

+Check out my Buidl Guild portfolio -> https://speedrunethereum.com/builders/0x42af630b2217A65AE52890d71fD30EeB2b1f1A21